Kansas man, brother arrested on multiple federal charges related to Capitol riot

 Pope, 35, ran for the Topeka City Council last year and as of October 2020, he was listed as a Republican precinct committee member in Shawnee County.
 He also worked briefly as an entry-level auditor for the Legislative Division of Post Audit, the state’s official auditing agency until 2019.

-William Pope was also an adjunct instructor at Fort Hays State University from January 2016 until May 2020.
+Pope was also an adjunct instructor at Fort Hays State University from January 2016 until May 2020.
 And he was listed as a doctoral student in Kansas State University’s communication studies department as of Friday.

 ALLEGED MILITIA LEADER ARRESTED, OFFICIALS SAY, AS FBI EYES EXTREMIST GROUP SUSPECTS AFTER CAPITOL RIOT